-The board certified fellowship trained surgical oncologists at The University of Tennessee Medical Center work closely with a team of physicians at the Cancer Institute including medical oncologists, radiation oncologists, pathologists, radiologists, plastic/reconstructive surgeons, g/treatments/surgical-oncologyenetic counselors, oncology nurse navigators and social workers to develop individualized cancer treatment plans.
-Patients treated by the surgical oncologists benefit from discussion of their treatment plans in multdisciplinary conferences and from innovative treatment procedures not available elsewhere in the region or state.
+The board certified fellowship trained surgical oncologists at The University of Tennessee Medical Center work closely with a team of physicians at the Cancer Institute including medical oncologists, radiation oncologists, pathologists, radiologists, plastic/reconstructive surgeons, genetic counselors, oncology nurse navigators and social workers to develop individualized cancer treatment plans.
+Patients treated by the surgical oncologists benefit from discussion of their treatment plans in multidisciplinary conferences and from innovative treatment procedures not available elsewhere in the region or state.

 Hepatobiliary and Pancreatic Surgeon

 Our board certified surgeons at the University of Tennessee Medical Center specialize in the surgical management of complex liver, biliary, and pancreatic diseases.
 Using innovative approaches such as portal vein resection and various ablative techniques, this team provides a multidisciplinary approach designed to meet each patient’s individual needs.